vxlang/vxlang-page/README.md

 - Added code virtualization for kernel drivers.
 - Removed the message box from the beta version.
 - [Download](https://github.com/vxlang/vxlang-page/)

+## TODO

+- `0.9.3`
+  - Remove the existing detection behavior and extend the ADD-ON role.
+  - Add the x86-64 virtualization command.
+- `Task`
+  - Add ELF32/64 format for x86-64
+  - Add code obfuscation methods for x86-64
+    - Once the above steps are complete, add the ARM system for the ELF file format.

+---

 ## Special Thanks

 Thank you to everyone who helped with the development.